 In an angiogram, dye is injected into an artery.
 When images are taken of the body along that artery’s pathway, it can produce high-contrast images of internal structures.

-When test results are available, your doctor will go through a process called staging.
-Staging assigns a number (I through IV) to the diagnosis.
-Staging ranges from a localized tumor (I) to systemic metastases (spreading of cancer) to the bloodstream, lymphatic system, and other organs (II through IV).
+If your cancer has spread to the liver, it’s mostly likely stage IV.
+Staging assigns a number — 1 through 4) — to the cancer.
+Staging ranges from a localized tumor (1) to systemic metastases (spreading of cancer) to the bloodstream, lymphatic system, and other organs (2 through 4).

 - the size, location, and number of metastatic tumors